 “And they overcame him because of the blood of the Lamb and because of the word of their testimony, and they did not love their life even to death” (Rev. 12:11).

 *Not her real name.

-> For many more powerful testimonies, visit our website at RMIEW.com or get a copy of the book By the Word of Their Testimony.
+For many more powerful testimonies, there is a series of By the Word of Their Testimony books available!

-> Personal commitment: to pray to our Father rather than to quickly speak to our husbands.
+Personal commitment: to pray to our Father rather than to quickly speak to our husbands.
 “Based on what I have learned from God’s Word, I commit to allowing God to move my husband through His Holy Spirit.
 I will instead ‘bathe all my desires and concerns in prayer’ by seeking His face.
 I acknowledge that the only way to win my husband to righteousness, especially in my present circumstances, is ‘without a word,’ and with my respectful and humble spirit.
 I will bless and pray for those who persecute me and overcome evil with good.
 I will trust the Lord and His protection rather than the arm of the flesh.”

 If you are ready to make a commitment to GOD to finish the course, by CLICKING HERE, you've agreed to the Personal commitment, and are ready to document the next step of your Restoration Journey in your "My Daily Journal" form.
 Take your time, sit down, grab your coffee or tea, and pour your heart into your Journal.